vicsanity623/Axiom-Agent/ROADMAP.md

 **Goal:** Solidify the foundation, improve user experience, and make the agent more robust and resilient.

 ### Key Features
-*   **Centralized & Robust Architecture:** Refactored the entire project to use a central `config.py` for all file paths, eliminating dozens of bugs.
-The core learning logic was fortified with a robust deferral system for facts with untrusted words.
+*   **Centralized & Robust Architecture:** Refactored the entire project to use a central `config.py` for all file paths.
-*   **LLM-Powered Fact Verification:** Implemented an LLM-driven "quality gate" (`verify_and_reframe_fact`) that critically evaluates facts found on the web.
-It rejects irrelevant information and reframes good facts into simple, learnable sentences, fixing major intelligence flaws (e.g., synonym/redirect bugs).
+*   **LLM-Powered Fact Verification:** Implemented an LLM-driven "quality gate" (`verify_and_reframe_fact`) that critically evaluates facts found on the web, rejecting irrelevant information and simplifying good facts.
-*   **Real-Time Interactive Learning:** The agent's "Cognitive Reflex" can now perform real-time research.
-When it encounters an unknown word during conversation, it immediately attempts to define it, enabling a dynamic, interactive learning loop.
-*   **Intelligent Lexicon Promotion:** Created a formal "promotion" system for the lexicon.
-The agent now distinguishes between knowing a word's definition and trusting it, and automatically promotes words learned from high-confidence sources (like dictionaries or LLM verification).
+*   **Intelligent Lexicon Promotion:** Created a formal "promotion" system for the lexicon, allowing the agent to distinguish between observing a word and trusting its definition.
-*   **Comprehensive Test Suite:** Achieved a fully passing, clean CI/CD pipeline (Ruff, MyPy, Pytest).
-The test suite was completely overhauled to validate the new, more sophisticated learning and deferral behaviors.
+*   **Comprehensive Test Suite:** Achieved a fully passing, clean CI/CD pipeline (Ruff, MyPy, Pytest) to validate all cognitive behaviors.
-*   **Streamlined User Experience:** Refactored developer scripts into professional command-line entry points (`axiom-train`, `axiom-teach`, etc.) and automated the LLM download process (`axiom-llm`).
+*   **Streamlined User Experience:** Refactored developer scripts into professional command-line entry points. (`axiom-train`, `axiom-webui`, `axiom-llm`).
+Axiom is uv ready check the **[CONTRIBUTING.md](CONTRIBUTING.md)** for quick start guide.

 ---

+# Phase 4 — Autonomous Scholar & Metacognitive Mind (COMPLETE)

+**Goal:** Elevate the agent from a simple learner to a strategic, goal-oriented entity capable of introspection and self-improvement.

+### Key Features
+*   **Recursive Sub-Goal Learning:** The agent's core learning logic was upgraded to be fully recursive.
+When it encounters a concept with an unknown word (e.g., "spoken language" without knowing "spoken"), it now **pauses, creates a new high-priority goal to `INVESTIGATE: spoken`**, and then resumes the original task once the prerequisite knowledge is acquired.
+*   **Goal-Oriented Learning:** A formal `GoalManager` was implemented to drive the agent's long-term learning.
+It can now be given high-level objectives (e.g., "Learn the basics of conversation") and will generate and execute a multi-stage plan to achieve them.
+*   **Advanced Fact Decomposition:** The `UniversalInterpreter` was enhanced with a dedicated `decompose_sentence_to_relations` method.
+This allows the agent to take complex definitions from any source and reliably break them down into multiple, simple, atomic facts, dramatically improving the quality of its knowledge graph.
+*   **Metacognitive Self-Modification:** The `MetacognitiveEngine` is now operational.
+It runs on a slow cycle to:
+    1.  **Analyze** its own performance logs (`axiom.log`) for errors and inefficiencies.
+    2.  **Identify** a specific function in its source code as a target for optimization.
+    3.  **Generate** a suggested code fix using an external LLM (Gemini).
+    4.  **Verify** the fix by running the project's full test suite (`check.sh`) in a secure, isolated sandbox.
+    5.  **Report** the result, saving a verified (or failed) code suggestion for human review.

+---

-# Phase 4 — Semantic Mastery
+# Phase 5 — Semantic Mastery

 **Goal:** Deepen the agent's understanding of language nuance, context, and complex relationships.